tomaskovacik/vag_door_indicator/README.md

 # Comunication protocol with cluster

-Module is using navigation mode to display pictures using <a href="https://github.com/tomaskovacik/VAGFISWriter">VAGFISWriter</a> library, because of this, clasic radion protocol is not functional anymore and stations are will not be displayed on cluster.
-The module is using <a href="https://github.com/tomaskovacik/VAGFISReader">VAGFISReader</a> library to read data from radio and translating them into navigation protocol.
-More about these protocols on <a href="https://github.com/tomaskovacik/vag_door_indicator/wiki/Theory-of-operation">this wiki page</a>.
+Module is using navigation mode to display pictures using [VAGFISWriter](https://github.com/tomaskovacik/VAGFISWriter) library, because of this, clasic radion protocol is not functional anymore and stations are will not be displayed on cluster.
+The module is using [VAGFISReader](https://github.com/tomaskovacik/VAGFISReader) library to read data from radio and translating them into navigation protocol.
+More about these protocols on [this wiki page](https://github.com/tomaskovacik/vag_door_indicator/wiki/Theory-of-operation).
 Even more in <a href="https://github.com/tomaskovacik/VAGFISWriter/blob/master/src/VAGFISWriter.cpp">this source code</a>.

 # Built module